nerdfolio/better-auth-goodies/packages/ba-guest-list/README.md

 # Better Auth Guest List
-Plugin to provide fixed guest list functionality.
-Intended use is for development testing and possibly demos with know login names, e.g. login as "Alice" or "Bob".

-You can use it for logging in by just typing a single-word name or binding that name to a UI button.
+Plugin to provide fixed guest list login functionality for [better-auth](https://www.better-auth.com).

+Intended use is for development testing and possibly demos with known login names, e.g. login as "Alice" or "Bob".
+You can use it with a single-input form or binding a name to a submit button.

-The fixed guest list can be defined on the server-side with roles so this plugin can also be used for testing roles.
+The fixed guest list is defined on the server-side with optional roles so this plugin can also be used for testing roles.
+You can also set it up to allow the client access to the guest list (useful for demo login scenarios).

+# How It Works

-As this plugin is only intended to be a temporary aid to development and demo, it does not add any field to the schema.
+This plugin does not add any field to the schema as its intended use is temporary for testing and demos.

 Internally, the guest name is transformed into an email via a fixed template, e.g. `tom.onguestlist@emaildomain` and that is the way that user will be looked up.
+For simplicity, the guest names are restricted to be 1-word names.

 # Installation